remarkjs/remark-usage/readme.md

 the next heading of the same (or higher) depth, and replaces it with the example.

-The example is run as JavaScript.
+The example is run in Node.
 Line comments are parsed as Markdown.
 Calls to `console.log()` are exposed as code blocks, containing the logged values (optionally with a language flag).